 - Please allow extra time to upload your portfolio materials to SlideRoom, in case of any technical difficulties (late applications will not be accepted).

-Note: The Graduate Admissions period is open beginning in September each year for applications to be submitted by the published deadline in December (for matriculation beginning in the following academic year).
+Note: The Graduate Admissions period opens in late September each year for applications to be submitted by the published deadline in December (for matriculation beginning in the following academic year).
 After April 15th each year, the Graduate Admissions period is closed, and the online application will reopen during the following September.

 The application review takes place between mid-February and mid-March; applicants are notified by email of their status by March 15th.
 Accepted students are admitted for the following Autumn Quarter; no applicants for mid-year entrance will be considered.
 You will be contacted via e-mail regarding your application status after the deadline; please do not contact the Department.

 The Knight-Hennessy Scholars program is designed to build a multidisciplinary community of Stanford graduate students dedicated to finding creative solutions to the world's greatest challenges.
 The program awards up to 100 high-achieving students every year with full funding to pursue a graduate education at Stanford, including master's in Documentary Film and Video.
 To be considered, you must apply to Knight-Hennessy Scholars, and separately apply to the Art & Art History department.
 Please see Knight-Hennessy Scholars Admission for additional information, including eligibility, application deadlines, and requirements.